-If you normally manage your own printing you might naturally assume that you’ll handle all of your mailshot printing needs in-house but it may not be as straight forward as you imagine.
+If you normally manage your own printing you might naturally assume that you’ll handle all of your mailshot printing needs in-house, but it may not be as straight forward as you imagine.

 - Glossy prints.
 If you normally only print standard letters you should check whether the printers you have can produce the kind of quality needed for glossy, high colour material (and don’t even consider sending any other kind of mailshot as it will end up as bin fodder instantly!)
 Printers which perform perfectly well for letter production may not have the right kind of set up to be able to create high quality prints suitable for a mailshot.

 - Volume.
-In some cases your mailshot may be targeted towards an extremely large market, even if you’re sending it out in sections.
+In some cases, your mailshot may be targeted towards an extremely large market, even if you’re sending it out in sections.
 Every printer has a certain recommended annual usage, so you will need to check to see if printing such a large quantity pushes it beyond its recommended function.

 - Capacity.
 Even if your printer is the right type to print high volumes of glossy colour prints, you will still need to consider how this is going to fit into business as usual.
 You will still to be able to access your printer for your business as usual needs, and this could be tricky if your printer is taken up during the working day.
 There is the possibility of running it out of hours, but then you’ll still need someone to supervise it, to unblock jams, or replace paper and ink if needed.
 Or alternatively you are likely to need to invest in a support contract, which may include out of hours callout cover.

 - Storage.
 If you don’t regularly store and send out large quantities of mail, you’ll need to free up some space where you can safely store the mail before it’s posted.
 Conversely, you’ll also need space to store the consumables, such as paper and ink, before you make the print run.
 Typical space may be a goods inwards department, but wherever the materials are stored for convenience this needs to be close to where printing will be undertaken.